What degree do I need?

 How many trainees do you take on?

-We normally take on 24 trainees for London, five to six trainees for Milton Keynes & Watford and one or two for the Middle East.
+We normally take on 24 trainees for London, five to six trainees for Milton Keynes & Watford and 12 for our Scotland offices.

 Do you offer vacation schemes or work experience in your global offices?

 Please visit the relevant careers web page for the office that you are interested in to find out more about opportunities in our global offices.

 Do you accept applications from candidates who are not eligible to work in the UK and who require sponsorship?